jjcopeland32/integration-copilot/README.md

 1. Navigate to **Specs** page (`/specs`)
 2. Click "Load Sample Specs"
 3. See Stripe Payment API and Todo API

+### 1b.
+Manage Projects
+1. Visit **Projects** (`/projects`)
+2. Click **New Project** to open the modal (name, status, description)
+3. After creation, open the project card to:
+   - Import specs directly into that project via the inline modal
+   - Jump to `/specs?projectId=...` for advanced blueprint/mock/test flows
+   - Delete the project via the confirmation dialog when it’s no longer needed

 ### 2. Run Golden Tests
 1. Navigate to **Tests** page (`/tests`)